mattbber/LBXconsulting-project/README.md

 - [License](#license)

 # data_cleaning
-- This file shows how the data was cleaned ready for analysis
+- This file shows how the data was cleaned and ready for analysis

 # Analysis